Pomegranate seeds may be tiny, but they pack numerous nutritional benefits.

 The seeds also reduce oxidative stress.

-Moreover, pomegranate seeds also act as anti-inflammatory compounds due to their high number of antioxidants.
+Moreover, pomegranate seeds also act as anti-inflammatory compounds due to their many antioxidants.

 Who Should Be Careful While Eating Pomegranate Seeds?